 Jerusalem may not be a big city by global standards, but it’s densely packed and has distinct neighborhoods that each carry a different vibe.
-Where to stay in Jerusalem depends on your needs, but you’ll want to consider budget, what kind of accommodation you prefer, convenience to tourist sites that interest you, what amenities will make your stay better and even your tolerance for hills!
+Where to stay in Jerusalem depends on your needs, but you’ll want to consider budget, what kind of accommodation options you prefer, convenience to tourist sites that interest you, what amenities will make your stay better and even your tolerance for hills!
 We’ve rounded up some of the best Jerusalem hotels, so hopefully you’ll find one that’s a great fit among Jerusalem places to stay.

-We stayed at Stay Jaffa Jerusalem (formerly called Check In Jerusalem, an excellent, professionally-managed “aparthotel”, for two nights (a much better rate than one night!) and enjoyed the convenience and ambience for the short stay.
+We stayed at Stay Jaffa Jerusalem (formerly called Check In Jerusalem), an excellent, professionally-managed “aparthotel” above Zion Square and enjoyed the convenience and ambience for the short stay.
 We even had a washing machine and a kitchenette!
 This is a great place to stay in Jerusalem for families who want a central location as you have enough room to spread out and can easily prepare breakfast and lunch on your own if you want to.
 Book your apartment today – and make sure to price out a few stay durations, as it cost us just $50 to add another night.

 Another convenient options near the Old City is the Mamilla Hotel in Jerusalem.
 This is one of the best luxury hotels in Jerusalem.
 While prices aren’t cheap, it’s practically in Jaffa Gate at the entrance to the Old City.
 You’ll have some great restaurants and luxury shops at your fingertips and the light rail is just across the street.
 You’ll also enjoy a beautiful rooftop terrace in the evenings plus an indoor pool for hot days.
 Teddy Park is down the hill, so the kids will have plenty of splash pad access!
 Check out prices and reviews here.

 If you’d love a special place to stay in Jerusalem, consider booking a room at the historic King David Hotel – it’s the most famous city center hotel in Jerusalem and located on King David Street.
 It’s fairly close to the pretty Bloomfield sculpture garden and just a 15 minute walk to the Old City, Jaffa Street or the First Station.
 The views from the back are amazing!
 There’s also a pool, which makes the King David a nice pick in summer.
 Where Mamilla Hotel leans into a modern aesthetic, the King David Hotel is notably more traditional in style – keep that in mind if you’re a hotel connoisseur with strong preferences.
 The hotel is deservedly-popular, so reserve your room today.

 While the walk to the Old City and other popular tourist sites is a bit longer, you can easily take the public bus or the free shuttle bus that runs every 20 minutes from the parking lot of the First Station to the Dung Gate (where the Western Wall Plaza is located).
 If you decide to walk (as we generally do), a robust stroller (this is the most popular option in Israel) or comfortable baby carrier (like this one) can be helpful.

-If you choose to rent a car, it’s also easier to find parking in this area.
+If you choose to rent a car, it’s also easier to find parking in this area than in downtown Jerusalem.
 We generally prefer to have our own wheels in Israel these days to give us the flexibility to take great day trips in the area and visit farther reaches of the city.
 Before you decided whether or not to rent a car in Israel, be sure to read these tips.

 We stayed in this convenient two-bedroom Home Exchange apartment for several weeks and loved being so close to the tourist sites but without the constant crowds and noise.
 Check out these other great rental apartments in the Jerusalem German Colony:

-If you’re looking for a wonderful bed and breakfast in Jerusalem, consider the mid-priced Templer Inn.
+If you’re looking for a wonderful bed and breakfast in Jerusalem, consider mid-priced The Templer Inn.
 I’ve never seen such glowing reviews of a hotel!
 They offer several suites with their own unique charm for groups of different sizes and an excellent complimentary breakfast is included, so they do book up well in advance (no surprise there).
 Grab your room here.